cksystemsteaching/selfie/README.md

 Interestingly, all five instructions use the same opcode but different `funct3` and `funct7` values.
 As usual, the details are in the selfie source code.

 One last thing before we move on.
 Recall that, unlike addition, subtraction, and multiplication, calculating division and remainder works differently depending on whether the operands are interpreted as signed or unsigned integers.
 Consider the following example.
 You probably expect the expression `1 / -1` to evaluate to `-1`, right?
 It does but only if `/` implements signed integer division.
-If not, it actually evaluates to `0` because `-1` in two's complement is a very large number if interpreted as unsigned integer.
+If not, it actually evaluates to `0` because `-1` in two's complement is a very large positive number if interpreted as unsigned integer.
 In fact, if encoded as 64-bit unsigned integer, `-1` is equal to `UINT64_MAX`.
 In that case, `1 / -1` is equal to `1 / UINT64_MAX`.
 Similarly, the expression `1 % -1` evaluates to `0` if `%` implements signed integer remainder, and to `1`, if not.
 You may also want to check out the file `semantics.md` in the selfie repository for more information.

 Both C\* and RISC-U only support unsigned integer division and remainder operators and instructions, respectively.
 However, we sometimes do need signed division which, fortunately, can be implemented using unsigned integer division.
 If you are curious about how this works, try to figure it out yourself and then check out the procedure `signed_division` in `selfie.c` for confirmation.
 Hint: it also requires signed integer comparison implemented in the procedure `signed_less_than` which you may want to figure out first.
 This brings us to the next instruction which is the only RISC-U instruction for comparing integers.

 #### Comparison

 Even though C\* features six operators `==`, `!=`, `<`, `<=`, `>`, and `>=` for integer comparison, we only need a single RISC-U instruction to implement them all called `sltu` which stands for *set less than unsigned*.
 Before we explain how this works, let us have a look at the instruction `sltu t0,t0,t1` in our running example of which we have already seen the two `ld` instructions:

 ```
 0x158(~6): 0xFF843283: ld t0,-8(s0)       // while (c < n) {